me-moghadasian/nodejs-learners-package/README.md

 ## Active Development

-Please note that this package is *actively being modified and updated*.
+Please note that this package is still *being modified and updated*.
 We are continuously working to improve and expand the content based on feedback and new developments in [Node.js](https://nodejs.org/).
 New features, topics, and enhancements will be added over time.
 To ensure you have the *latest dependencies and updates*, you might need to run `npm install` periodically.

 ## Features